Shuttleton, New South Wales

+By mid-1903, mining was in full swing and reverberatory smelters were under construction.
+The village had 330 to 350 inhabitants, a post office, police station, public school, two hotels—Tattersall’s Hotel and Commercial Hotel—stores and other businesses.
+The village had a market garden operated by ethnic-Chinese.
+A wave of personal bankruptcies in the village suggests that its initial prosperity was short lived.
+However, by September 1905 there were over 1,000 inhabitants.
+In 1913, a day of horse racing took place there.

 The mines at Shuttleton included the Crowl Creek Copper Mine, also known as the Commonwealth Mine, and the South Shuttleton Mine (later known as the Shuttleton Mine).
 The Crowl Creek Copper Mine had a smelter.
-In August 1908, the Crowl Creek and Shuttleton Mines were purchased by Nymagee Copper Limited Co., operator of the copper mine at Nymagee; thereafter, the siicaceous ore from Shuttleton was blended with the 'basic' ore mined at Nymagee to facilitate its smelting.
-It is likely that, when the Nymagee operation closed in 1917, substantive mining operations at Shuttleton also ended.
+In August 1908, the Crowl Creek and Shuttleton Mines were purchased by Nymagee Copper Limited Co., operator of the copper mine at Nymagee; thereafter, the 'silicaceous' ore from Shuttleton was blended with the 'basic' ore mined at Nymagee to facilitate its smelting, in Nymagee's new water jacket furnaces.
+The Nymagee operation closed, in 1917, but smelting resumed at Shuttleton in April 1918.
+The mine and smelter at Shuttleton ceased operating, in mid 1918, leaving only three men working at the mine site and about 100 tons of copper that could not be sold; low copper prices and scarce water made a resumption of mining unlikely.
 The mines and smelters at both Shuttleton and Nymagee had cost disadvantages, due to their reliance on road transport.
 There was not, and would never be, a railway to either settlement.

+In late 1918, just before the end of the First World War, the village received the news that its former school teacher had been killed in action in France.
+Another man from Shuttleton had been killed at Gallipoli, in May 1915.
+In November 1919, a function was held at the village's Oddfellows' Hall, to welcome home three soldiers from Shuttleton.